 Off-Page SEO Checklist & Template Summary

-We hope this off-page SEO checklist makes a great addition to your search engine optimization toolkit.
+I hope this off-page SEO checklist makes a great addition to your search engine optimization toolkit.

 As you discovered, this free off-page SEO template includes the top factors to consider when assessing the backlink profile of your individual web pages in addition to providing you with a list of steps to check off during a link building campaign.
 Hopefully, this downloadable off-page optimization cheatsheet and template will ensure you never miss an opportunity to optimize for the vital factors that can increase the organic rankings and visibility of your content in search engines like Google, Yahoo, and Bing.